-- Failure to protect construction workers: The rules and regulations concerning construction projects are also established to protect the workers that work within those construction zones.
-If you are injured while working in a construction zone, another contractor or subcontractor that didn't follow the regulations and standards might be responsible for your injuries.
+- Failure to protect construction workers — The rules and regulations concerning construction projects are also established to protect the workers who work within construction zones.

 These types of car accidents are avoidable.
 Injured individuals may be able to file claims against the construction company, city, or other entity for failure to maintain a reasonably safe premises.

 The following statistics have been compiled by data from the Centers for Disease Control and Prevention, the Federal Highway Administration, and the National Work Zone Safety Information Clearinghouse.

 - Fatalities in construction work zones averaged 669 per year from 2007 to 2012.

 - Between 2003 and 2013, Texas ranked at the top of the list for construction worker deaths in work zones with 131 fatalities.

 - In 2013, 66% of roadway work zone fatal occupational injuries were traffic-related.

 - Work zone car accidents account for under 2% of all motor vehicle crashes (U.S., 2010).
 Out of these accidents, 30% result in injury and 0.6% resulted in fatality.

 - 12% of all work zone injuries are caused by transportation incidents

 What To Do If It Happened To You